centria/coding-20/docs/exercises.md

 After that, you'll modify your own forked exercises with Visual Studio and sync changes back to your GitHub account.
 Teacher will evaluate exercises straight from students' GitHub accounts.

-Read following instructions carefully and do the steps exactly as instructed!!
+Read following instructions carefully and do the steps exactly as instructed!

 ## Preparations GitHub
 1. If you don't have GitHub account, create it [**here**](https://github.com/)